CHI - SYD

 See more tips

-Top airlines flying from Chicago to Sydney
+Top 3 airlines serving from Chicago to Sydney

 See real verified KAYAK customer reviews for airlines flying from Chicago to Sydney.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.